openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 > In terms of combat style, the kusari-gama can be used to pull, trip, entangle, and threaten enemies in a wide area, as such we will say it has the following banes associated: **Forced Move**, **Immobile**, **Knockdown**, and **Provoked**.
 >
 > **Step 4 (Calculate Wealth Level)**
-> The total Wealth Level modifier of the properties chosen in step 2 is +1.
-Added to the base Wealth Level of 1, we arrive at a final Wealth Level of 2 for our kusari-gama.
+> The total wealth level modifier of the properties chosen in step 2 is +1.
+Added to the base wealth level of 1, we arrive at a final wealth level of 2 for our kusari-gama.